Coming soon! Strafford will move to BARBRI Professional Education >

 Description

-On May 22, 2025, the U.S. House of Representatives passed the OBBB.
-This new bill generally makes some international tax provisions from the 2017 Tax Cuts and Jobs Act (TCJA) permanent, including the international provisions global intangible low-taxed income (GILTI), foreign-derived intangible income (FDII), and base erosion and anti-abuse tax (BEAT).
+This new bill generally makes many of the international tax provisions from the 2017 Tax Cuts and Jobs Act (TCJA) permanent, including various aspects of the international provisions relating to GILTI, FDII, and BEAT.
 However, certain modifications and new provisions significantly impact U.S. international tax policy and tax planning.

 Listen as our panel discusses new tax law changes impacting international transactions, multinational business operations, including proposed Section 899, FDII, GILTI, BEAT, and other key provisions, as well as provides tax planning strategies to optimize tax benefits and avoid tax pitfalls.